afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 ## Conclusion

 There is no conclusion.
-Perhaps make your own list one day and share utility with the rest of us.
+Perhaps you can make your own list one day and share utility with the rest of us.